pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 ## Possible Solutions (to the overfitting problem)

 - reduce number of model parameters
-- increase number of data points N
+- increase number of data points $N$
 - increase regularization parameter lambda (in statistics: shrinkage methods)
+    - $q=2$ in 3.29: quadratic regularization:
+        - **advantage**: error function remains a quadratic function of $\mathbf{w}$ $\Rightarrow$ exact minimum can be found in closed form
-    - quadratic:
+        - **terminology**:
-        - weight decay (in Deep Learning)
+            - weight decay (in Deep Learning because in sequential learning algorithms, it encourages weight values to decay towards zero, unless supported by the data)
-        - L2 regularization = ridge regression (in statistics)
+            - L2 regularization = parameter shrinkage = ridge regression (in statistics)
+    - $q=1$ in 3.29: "lasso"
+        - if $\lambda$ is sufficiently large, some of the coefficients are driven to $0$
+            - leads to a **sparse** model in which the corresponding basis functions play no role
+                - the origin of this sparsity can be seen [here](/assets/images/bishop_ml/origin_of_sparsity.png)
+                    - increasing $\lambda$ corresponds to shrinking the yellow "constraint area".
+The optimal parameter $\mathbf{w}^*$ corresponds to the point in the yellow area which is closest to the center of the blue circles (center = minimum of unregularized error function)
+                        - [Note: More generally, if the error function does not have circular contours, $\mathbf{w}^*$ would not necessarily be the "closest-to-center" point.
+In that case we would have to choose the point in the yellow area that minimizes the error function.]
+                    - the shape of these yellow "constraint areas" depends on $q$, but their size depends on $\lambda$
+                    - the blue circles only depend on the **unregularized** error function, i.e. changing $\lambda$ does not change the blue circles!
+- use suitable heuristics (cf. overfitting MoGs)

 ## Related Problems

+### In Maximum Likelihood

-### Bias in MLE
+#### Bias

 - maximum likelihood approach systematically underestimates the **true** variance of the univariate Gaussian distribution (*bias*)
 	- this is related to the problem of over-fitting (e.g. too many parameters in polynomial curve fitting):